 Automate it: Project completed → wait 2 days → send satisfaction survey → if positive, ask for Google review → if negative, route to owner for personal follow-up.

-How to Audit Your Workflows: The 3-Question Test
+How Do You Decide What to Automate?
+The 3-Question Test

 Before you automate anything, you need to know what to automate.
 Not everything should be — and automating the wrong process just makes bad outcomes happen faster.